This first appeared in The Havok Journal on May 9, 2015.

 Fortunately, there’s a vaccine available to provide lifelong immunity to this virus.
 It’s called an education.
 It doesn’t necessarily have to be a college education, although that’s how I’ve vaccinated myself and my family.
 Traveling and experiencing cultures outside of your own is a wonderful vaccine and really can broaden the mind to prevent this terrible sickness.
 The more you interact with people of different cultures, the less likely you are to blanketly hate another group of people.
 How many of the protesters in Baltimore who are throwing rocks at the police do you suppose have ever truly attempted to establish a personal friendship with a police officer?

 Unfortunately, our society has reached a point where we scoff at education.
 Our schools are filled with apathetic youths who denigrate an education as meaningless and fluently spit hateful diatribe at anyone who differs from them.
-Meanwhile, their parents are even more apathetic than their children, and will result to violent outbursts directed at the teacher after handing out a well-deserved failing grade.
+Meanwhile, their parents are even more apathetic than their children and will result in violent outbursts directed at the teacher after handing out a well-deserved failing grade.
 All we’re doing by allowing this to continue is providing this virus with a plethora of susceptible hosts who can be transformed into tomorrow’s death squads.

 This has got to stop.
 And we, as a society, need to do a better job at supporting education.
 Ignorance breeds hate.
 Get yourselves vaccinated.
 Get an education.